mesax1/juanpml/src/content/post/problem-first-approach.md

 ## Defining the Opportunity: Automate Tasks, Not Jobs

-Despite concerns about AI replacing entire roles, the reality is more nuanced. **AI excels at automating or augmenting discrete tasks**, freeing human workers to focus on creativity, strategic thinking, or relationship-building.
+Despite concerns about AI replacing entire roles, the reality is more nuanced. **AI is particularly effective at automating or augmenting discrete tasks**, freeing human workers to focus on creativity, strategic thinking, or relationship-building.

 1. **Task Automation:** Ideal for repetitive, rules-based activities (e.g., sorting email inquiries or generating weekly sales reports).
 2. **Task Augmentation:** Suitable for complex tasks that benefit from AI-driven support (e.g., using an AI to assist in content generation or in complex customer support tasks).